 - to encourage a broad balance of membership

 - to deliver industry-relevant events at Stationers' Hall that provide excellent networking opportunities are good value for money and fun

 - to maximise the resources of our charity, the Stationers' Foundation and direct them towards causes connected with our industries

 - to develop our facilities at Stationers' Hall to make them more accessible to the public and improve their functionality for events

 - to play an active part in the work of the Corporation of London

 - to create full transparency in our governance procedures

-- to preserve our archives and make them accessible to a broader public audience
+- to preserve our archive and make it accessible to a broader public audience

-Charitable giving is one of the defining features of a Livery Company and the Stationers’ Company is very proud of the work of our charity, the Stationers’ Foundation, which supports a number of educational projects linked to the Communications and Content industries as well as the welfare of people connected to these industries.
+Charitable giving is one of the defining features of a Livery Company and the Stationers’ Company is very proud of its work in education and welfare and the maintenance and enhancement of our Hall.

 The demand on the resources of the Foundation is enormous and the income generated from our charitable endowment fund falls well short of our current giving programme and our aspirations to increase this.
 In 2015 we gave just over £250,000 in educational grants and awards and in 2016, on top of this, we will provide a substantial donation to the Stationers’ Academy for its new Digital Media Centre.